Hubble Observes Tiny Galaxy with Big Heart

 Hubble has studied the bursts of activity within ESO 495-21 several times.
 Notably, the space telescope has explored the galaxy's multiple super star clusters, very dense regions only a few million years old and packed with massive stars.
 These spectacular areas can have a huge impact on their host galaxies.
 Studying them allows astronomers to investigate the earliest stages of their evolution, in a bid to understand how massive stars form and change throughout the Universe.

-With its small size, indistinct shape, and rapid starburst activity, astronomers think ESO 495-21 may be an analog for some of the first galaxies to have formed in the cosmos.
-Finding a black hole at the galaxy's heart is, therefore, a strong indication that black holes may have formed first, with galaxies later developing and evolving around them.
+With its small size, indistinct shape, and rapid starburst activity, astronomers think ESO 495-21 may be an analogue for some of the first galaxies to have formed in the cosmos.
+Finding a black hole at the galaxy's heart is therefore a strong indication that black holes may have formed first, with galaxies later developing and evolving around them.

 Join the Conversation